 - 6Use friends' or relatives' weddings to your advantage.

 - 7This is the most simple and straightforward way to approach the subject.
 If you tried the above techniques and he's just not giving you a discernible answer, then come right out and say what you want.
 If you see yourself getting married within the next 2 years or so, then tell him.
 You have every right to discuss your feelings and future, so don't feel ashamed to bring it up.
 Gauge his reaction and go from there.Tell him you want to get married.

 There are many signs that a guy is thinking about your relationship in the long term, which means there's a pretty good chance he'll propose in the future.
 Check out the list below to find out what to look for.

-- 1Your friends are his friends and vice versa.This is a good indication that he might be thinking about a long-term commitment because your personal and social lives are synchronized.
-Sharing friends can help strengthen the bond of your relationship.Advertisement
+- 1This is a good indication that he might be thinking about a long-term commitment because your personal and social lives are synchronized.
+Sharing friends can help strengthen the bond of your relationship.Your friends are his friends and vice versa.Advertisement

 Whatever your relationship status, stay classy and cool when you ask your boyfriend about his plans for your future as a couple.
 You don't want him to feel that you're totally dependent on him since he might take you for granted.
 Encourage a healthy relationship by living as equals.
 Dependence or neediness on either part is unattractive and unhealthy.

 - If you attempt to have this discussion at different points of time and he clams up, continuously changes the subject or says "no", then you may need to reconsider how your relationship fits into your future goals and plans.
 He might not be ready yet, so it's best to figure out ahead of time what you'll do in that case.